oguzkopan/careerrougelike/ARCHITECTURE.md

 ## System Overview

 CareerRoguelike is a full-stack gamified career simulation that demonstrates advanced multi-agent AI collaboration.
-The system uses Google's Agent Development Kit (ADK) to orchestrate specialized AI agents that work together to create a dynamic, realistic job market experience.
+The system uses a Workflow Orchestrator to coordinate specialized AI agents powered by Gemini 2.5 Flash that work together to create a dynamic, realistic job market experience.

 ### High-Level Architecture